 Wind Uses Very Little Land

 A wind turbine looks big from a distance, but its physical footprint on the ground is small.
-Here is what that actually means for a Michigan farmer.
+Here is what that actually means for a Michigan farmer — plus the facts on noise, shadow flicker, and wildlife.

 Small physical footprint